 Grand Princess cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9104005, owned by the Princess Cruises line (a Carnival Corporation brand).
-Among the unfortunate events at sea are fires, ship listing, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.
+Among the unfortunate events at sea are fires, ship listing, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, machinery malfunctions.

 Here you can also track MS Grand Princess position at sea.using the AIS live ships tracker of VesselFinder.
 The 109,000-ton 3100-passenger Princess cruise ship Grand was built in 1998 by the Fincantieri shipbuilding company in Italy.